tokenshift/tables/README.md

 ### Arguments

 * `<filename>` (Required)
-  The JSON file with the table definition (see below).
+  The CSV file with the table definition (see below).
 * `-f {column=value[,value...]} | --filter {column=value[,value...]` (Optional)
   Optional column filters.
 Only take results that match.
   Multiple values can be listed, separated by commas.